 Advanced APM and MIPS APM

-The RO Model is an Advanced APM and a MIPS APM under QPP.
-To meet those requirements, the RO Model (1) requires RO participants to annually certify their intent to the use of Certified Electronic Health Record Technology (CEHRT), (2) includes quality measure performance as a factor when determining payments, and (3) requires RO participants bear more than a nominal amount of financial risk.
-RO participants who are APM Entities and eligible clinicians seeking Qualifying APM Participant (QP) status in an Advanced APM must comply with all RO Model requirements in order to be eligible for Advanced APM incentive payments.
-RO participants who do not meet the QP threshold do not qualify for the Advanced APM incentive payment and instead are in a MIPS APM.
+The RO Model is an Advanced APM and a MIPS APM under QPP starting in PY2.
+To meet those requirements, the RO Model, starting in PY2, (1) requires RO participants to annually certify their intent to the use of Certified Electronic Health Record Technology (CEHRT), (2) includes quality measure performance as a factor when determining payments, and (3) requires RO participants bear more than a nominal amount of financial risk.
+RO participants who are APM Entities and eligible clinicians seeking Qualifying APM Participant (QP) status in an Advanced APM must comply with all RO Model requirements in order to be eligible for Advanced APM incentive payments, starting in PY2.
+RO participants who do not meet the QP threshold do not qualify for the Advanced APM incentive payment and instead are in a MIPS APM, starting in PY2.

-The RO Model includes four quality measures, starting in PY1.
+The RO Model includes four quality measures, starting in PY2.
 The Consumer Assessment of Healthcare Providers and Systems (CAHPS®) Cancer Care Radiation Therapy Survey will be administered starting in 2021 to determine patient experience measures used in PY3-5.
 These measures allow the RO Model to apply a pay-for-performance methodology that incorporates performance measurement with a focus on clinical care and beneficiary experience with the aim of capturing a reduction in expenditures and preserving or enhancing quality of care for beneficiaries.
-To do this, the Model withholds 2 percent of the PC and 1 percent of the TC payments for each episode.
+To do this, the Model withholds 2 percent of the PC starting in PY2, and 1 percent of the TC payments for each episode starting in PY3.
 RO participants have the ability to earn back a portion of the quality and patient experience withholds based on clinical data reporting, quality measure reporting and performance, and the beneficiary reported CAHPS® Cancer Care Radiation Therapy Survey.
 Patient experience measures based on the CAHPS® Cancer Care Survey for Radiation Therapy will be proposed through future rulemaking.
-RO Participants are also required to submit clinical data elements for five cancer types (bone, brain, breast, lung, prostate) biannually.
+RO Participants are also required to submit clinical data elements for five cancer types (bone, brain, breast, lung, prostate) biannually, starting in PY2.
 The clinical data requirements will be provided to RO participants prior to the start of PY1.
-See the RO Clinical Data Elements Informal Request for Information below.

 The four quality measures are: